aviaryan/your-word/README.md

 npm run deploy:testnet
 ```

 You will have to set up the keys in `.env` file.
+Private key is private key of the address that is deploying and infura project ID is the project ID at Infura.

 ### 2. Smart contract testing